CourtJesterG/jhPrimeminer/README.md

 jhPrimeminer is a optimized pool miner for primecoin.

-This is Ray De Bourbon's 3.3 build, merged with deschlers linux version.
+This is Ray De Bourbon's 3.3 build, merged with deschlers linux version by tandyuk.
+(forked by girino to tweek it for cygwin and OSX)

 Requirements
 Openssl and libgmp.